-People online have asked me, “Why do you give away your doll clothes and patterns?”
+People online have asked me, “Why do you give away your doll clothes patterns?
+Why not sell them instead?”

 I have two reasons for this.

-First, when I die and meet my maker (hopefully quite some time from now), I want to leave behind a significant legacy: knowledge of how to sew doll clothes that will inspire creativity and a love of literature in children and young adults.
+First, when I die and meet my maker (hopefully quite some time from now), I want to leave behind a significant legacy: an online free-access library of doll clothes patterns to fit dolls of many shapes and sizes, and knowledge of how to sew doll clothes that will inspire creativity in others for many generations to come.